Dick Jauron: Chicago Bears

 Jauron became the 12th head coach in Chicago Bears history on January 23, 1999, when he was hired to replace Dave Wannstedt, who was fired after two consecutive 4–12 seasons.
 Jauron coached the Bears for five seasons (1999–2003), finishing with a 35–45 regular season record and one playoff appearance.
 In his first two seasons, the Bears finished last in the NFC Central with 6–10 and 5–11 records.

-Jauron, however, led the greatest turnaround in team history during his third season.
+Jauron, however, turned the team around in his third season as head coach, accumulating more wins in that season than he had the previous two combined.
 In their 13–3 2001 campaign, Chicago finished 8–0 in games decided by seven points or less, including back-to-back overtime victories.
 Jauron was named the 2001 AP Coach of the Year and became the third coach in team history to record at least 13 wins in a season, joining George Halas and Mike Ditka, and eventually joined by his successor Lovie Smith.
-Former Bears head coach Lovie Smith joined that group following the Bears' 13-3 regular season in 2006.

 After earning their first division title in 11 years, however, Chicago lost a home game to the Philadelphia Eagles, 33–19, in the NFC Divisional Playoffs.
 The Bears did not return to the playoffs under Jauron, finishing 4–12 and 7–9 in his last two seasons with the team.
 He was fired by the Bears after the 2003 season and replaced by Lovie Smith.

 Detroit Lions

-Jauron was then hired by the Detroit Lions as a defensive coordinator.
+Jauron was then, prior to the 2004 season, hired by the Detroit Lions as a defensive coordinator.
 He was promoted to interim head coach of the Lions on November 28, 2005, after the mid-season firing of Steve Mariucci.
 Detroit was 4–7 when Jauron took over and won only one of their last five games, finishing the season 5–11.
 Although Jauron was one of many candidates who interviewed for the head coaching position after the season, he was passed over for Rod Marinelli.